Doist/resources/README.rst

 Conclusion
 ----------

+The `resources` library works for us in py.test environment.
+We don't see any reasons why it shouldn't work the same way with nose or classic unitttests.
+It works for python versions 2.6, 2.7 and 3.3.

+Please bear in mind that the library *is not thread safe*, as we are happy with single threaded tests at this time.

-Five extra features to improve your test suite for free!
-It's already improved the quailty of our lives in `Doist Inc <http://doist.io>`_, and we do hope it will does the same for your projects.
+And after all...
+Five extra features to improve your test suites for free!
+What are you waiting for?
+It's already improved the quailty of our lives in `Doist Inc <http://doist.io>`_, and we do hope it will do the same for your projects.